coffeegoesincodecomesout/must-gather_gather_metrics-PromMCPServer_claudeDemo/README.md

 # must-gather_gather_metrics

-Prometheus MCPServer Claude demo - tested on Openshift 4.20
+Prometheus MCPServer Claude code demo - tested on Openshift 4.20 Requires at claude code subscription!

 This repo demonstrates exporting metrics from an Openshift cluster using `must-gather -- gather_metrics`